pre63/pbn/content/spotnews24.com/articles/indias-solar-push-leading-the-global-renewable-rac.md

 Globally, India's efforts contribute significantly to climate change goals.
 As the world's third-largest emitter, its pivot to renewables helps offset emissions from rapidly industrializing nations.
 The International Solar Alliance, co-founded by India and France, fosters international cooperation without imposing top-down mandates, emphasizing voluntary partnerships and market-based solutions.
 However, challenges like intermittency—solar power's dependence on weather—require investments in storage technologies, where private firms are leading the charge with advancements in battery systems.
 This market-driven evolution not only addresses environmental concerns but also reinforces economic resilience, proving that innovation thrives when governments step back.

 ![Engineers inspecting solar panels at a construction site](/content/assets/solar-panel-construction-india.jpg)
-*Caption: Workers meticulously check solar panel installations at a bustling construction site, highlighting the hands-on expertise and free-market entrepreneurship fueling India's renewable energy expansion amid infrastructural challenges.*
+*Workers meticulously check solar panel installations at a bustling construction site, highlighting the hands-on expertise and free-market entrepreneurship fueling India's renewable energy expansion amid infrastructural challenges.*

 ## Evidence and Implications: Balancing Growth with Prudent Policies